BdClement/MyFirstHardhatProject/README.md

 # MyFirstHardhatProject

 MyFirstHardhatProject aims to create, test and deploy a smart contract on Sepolia Ethereum testnet.

-(I used hardhat network as well to first deploy it on hardhat local blockhain)
+(I used hardhat's local network as well to first deploy it on hardhat local blockhain) Hardhat is a Node.js framework that simplifies the process of developing, testing, and deploying smart contracts on Ethereum blockchain.

 ## 📋 Contents
 - [Environment](#-environment)